 Chaga grows on birch trees near my home in northern Maine and is not very attractive, but the health benefits of chaga are extremely attractive.
 I have heard it said that we will find in nature what we need to maintain or heal our health.
 I’ve also heard that the things that heal us resemble what they’re curing.
 [Read more…]

 Yup, coconut oil is high in fat.
 GOOD FAT!
-This means your body recognizes coconut oil for what it is: REAL!
+Our bodies need good fats to properly function and maintain metabolic balance.
+Your body recognizes coconut oil for what it is: REAL!
 Everyone should be using coconut oil daily — in your body, on your body, for your body.
 Below are several ways to use coconut oil for a healthier you.
 [Read more…]

 Harvest time is here in my garden.
 I’ve kept up fairly well with my zucchini and tomatoes, but there’s a limit to how much one family can eat!
 There are easy ways to preserve garden vegetables for another time.
 And some of my ways are below!